Sharguidev/Astro-Flask-Fullstack/README.md

 ### Contributors

-This template was built as part of the 4Geeks Academy [Coding Bootcamp](https://4geeksacademy.com/us/coding-bootcamp) by [Alejandro Sanchez](https://twitter.com/alesanchezr) and many other contributors.
-Find out more about our [Full Stack Developer Course](https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer), and [Data Science Bootcamp](https://4geeksacademy.com/us/coding-bootcamps/datascience-machine-learning).
+This template was built by [Alejandro Sanchez](https://twitter.com/alesanchezr), Guillermo Obando (Sharguidev) and many other contributors.

-You can find other templates and resources like this at the [school github page](https://github.com/4geeksacademy/).